renzheng11/Catalyst-HTML-Converter/README.txt

         - (option 2: use a web converter to get (.md) file)

     - The .md file should be in the same folder as the auto.py script
+    - You can put multiple .md files in the folder and the script will convert all of them

     - You can make edits in the md file and html file
     - Do not make changes to the file auto.py